anurag1004/flashfetch/README.md

 - `partIdx`: The index of the download part for which the event occurred (if applicable).
 - `message`: A message associated with the event (e.g., error message).
 - `exception`: An exception object representing any error that occurred during the download process (if applicable).

-To use the event handling feature, you need to create a class that implements the `FFListener` interface and overrides the respective methods.
-Then, you can register an instance of your listener class with the `DownloadManager` using the `addListener` method, as shown in the example.